bueler/scalable-seminar/index.md

 ## proposed content

 My idea is to have a seminar where we can learn about mathematical (or somewhat mathematical) algorithms which are aimed at solving large problems.
-The best algorithms are *optimal* because they solve in $O(n)$ or $O(n\log n)$ time or memory, for data size $n$, but that is not possible for some problems.
-The ideal presentations might explain, and show concretely with examples, how optimal (or near-optimal, or best-known) discrete or continuous algorithms work.
-Such algorithms have a chance of solving the biggest, hardest problems in areas where mathematics is applied.
+The best algorithms are *optimal* because they solve in $O(n)$ or $O(n\log n)$ time or memory, for data size $n$.
+While optimal performance is not possible for some problems, algorithms which scale well with $n$ have a chance of solving the biggest, hardest problems in areas where mathematics is applied.

+The ideal presentation might explain, and show concretely with examples, how an optimal (or near-optimal, or best-known) discrete or continuous algorithm works.
 Each presentation should at least to try to clarify the size $n$ of the data to which the algorithm applies.
 Presenters should explain how the run time, amount of computation, or amount of memory of the algorithm depends on the size $n$ of the data.

-Beyond such basic expectations the talks can be diverse and the topics very wide-ranging!
+Beyond such basic expectations the talks should be diverse and the topics very wide-ranging!
 See some possible topics below; there must be many more I don't know about.

-Big O notation will often be used in presentations here, but the goal is *not* a course on the theory of complexity.
+Big O notation will often be used in presentations here, but the goal is *not* to create a theory of complexity course.
 See [CS 611 Complexity of Algorithms](https://catalog.uaf.edu/courses/cs/) for that.

 ### possible topics